Tag: east hartford

 Morgan G. Bulkeley, 1890 (c.)

 Later on April 8, 1889, Mark Twain dined with baseball’s “who’s who” at Delmonico’s restaurant in New York City.
 The grand event was a night to remember, drawing heavy publicity.
-The Testimonial Banquet was held in honor of Albert Spalding and baseball players of the “Tour Around the World”.
-Twain was among the guest speakers and gave a rousing speech to the banquet of ballplayers and dignitaries of tnhe world tour.
+The Testimonial Banquet honored Albert Spalding and baseball players of the “Tour Around the World”.
+Twain was among the guest speakers and gave a rousing speech to the banquet of ballplayers and dignitaries.
 His comedic prose garnered a standing ovation.

 “Tour Around the World” brochure cover at Delmonico’s, New York, April 8, 1889.